ericdnbn/cnn-image-classifier-melanoma/README.md

 - I recommend that this model be used as part of the clinical diagnosis of skin lesions.

-- If a skin lesion is clinically diagnosed as benign, I recommend that this model is not used, as medical professionals are more precise             diagnosing       benign lesions than the model.
+- If a skin lesion is clinically diagnosed as benign, I recommend that this model is not used, as medical professional's precision when it comes to diagnosing       benign lesions is over 99%.

-- If a lesion is clinically diagnosed as malignant and the model predicts it to be benign, I recommend that that the clinical diagnosis be rejected the clinical as   the model is just 1% less precise than medical professionals when it comes to predicting benign lesions, and while 70% of lesions medical professionals diagnose   as malignant are benign, the model does not misdiagnose any malignant lesions as being benign.
+- If a lesion is clinically diagnosed as malignant and the model predicts it to be benign, I recommend that the clinical diagnosis be rejected, as the model is       just under 1% less precise than medical professionals when it comes to predicting benign lesions.

-- I recommend that if a lesion is clinically diagnosed as malignant and the model predicts it to be malignant or unknown, confirm the clinical diagnosis.
+- If a lesion is clinically diagnosed as malignant and the model predicts it to be malignant or unknown, I recommend that the clinical diagnosis be confirmed, as     the model is 55% more precise than medical professionals when it comes to predicting malignant lesions, and does not misdiagnose any malignant lesions as being     benign, while 70% of lesions that medical professionals diagnose as malignant are actually benign, this is a significant improvement.

 - Finally, I recommend that this model be used to reduce the number of biopsies taken of benign lesions that were clinically diagnosed as malignant.